gregor-fausto/clarkiaSeedBanks/library/measurementQuestions.md

   dplyr::mutate(delta = `0`-`1`)
 ```

-We hypothesized that there might be a bigger difference between the size
+I hypothesized that there might be a bigger difference between the size
 of plants in/out of permanent plots at sites where the permanent plots
 were a smaller fraction of the total site area.
 Plotting the difference
 in mean plant size against the proportion of the site taken up by
-permanent plots, we expected a negative relationship between the
+permanent plots, I expected I might find a negative relationship between
-difference and proportion of the site taken up by the plots.
-We did not
+the difference and proportion of the site taken up by the plots.
+I did
-find this relationship.
+not find this relationship.

 ``` r
 ggplot(data=deltaSummary) +